UbiHome/ubihome.github.io/docs/getting_started/index.md

         > Press ++windows+x+a++ for the admin shell.

         ``` bash
-        ./oshome.exe install
+        ./ubihome.exe install
         # The CLI will ask you where to install it.
 (You can just hit enter to install it in the default location)
         ?
-Where do you want to install OSHome?
-(C:\Program Files\oshome)
+Where do you want to install UbiHome?
+(C:\Program Files\ubihome)
         ```

         > If you do this more often you can add the --install-path flag to the command to specify the path for the installation.
 Instead of the CLI asking for it.